Overview

 • You don’t need to take notes, but you MUST to all the practice questions within each article.

-2. Practice even more problems.
+2. Solve many questions.
 As you come to the end of a unit, use the Ultimate Question Bank (UBQ) to find harder questions.
-This is a must!
-If you skip this part then you will never truly push yourself to understand the nuances of each topic.
+This is a must if you want to understand nuances and ace your exams.

 • I’ve hand picked these questions just for you.
 So correctly solving UBQ questions is the quickest path to mastery.